SensorsINI/joker-network/README.md

 Each train/valid/test sub-folder contains two sub-folders, _class1_/ and _class2_/.

 _class1_/ has non-joker images and _class2_/ contains joker images.

+# Dataset
+A snapshot of the dataset is stored on _sensors-nas_ in the folder _sensors/trixsy_.

 # Results